kudrom/lupulo/README.rst

-m3dpi_ui is a framework that allows you to build several web-based user interfaces that will allow you to understand much better the device you are building looking at visualization of the sensory information and also to build rich user interfaces to command it with all the relevant information at sight.
+m3dpi_ui is a framework that allows you to build several web-based user interfaces that will allow you to understand much better the device you are building with some visualization of the sensory information and also to build rich user interfaces to command it with all the relevant information at sight.

 You just need to understand how the data is going to be sent from your device